MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 [gtk_text_view_] set_monospace
 ------------------------------

-Sets the prop `monospace` property, which indicates that the text view should use monospace fonts.
+Sets the *monospace* property, which indicates that the text view should use monospace fonts.

 Since: 3.16